ropensci/roadoi/README.md

 `license`|The license under which this copy is published `url`|The URL where you can find this OA copy.
 `versions`|The content version accessible at this location following the DRIVER 2.0 Guidelines  (<https://wiki.surfnet.nl/display/DRIVERguidelines/DRIVER-VERSION+Mappings>)

+Note that Unpaywall schema is only informally described.
+Check also with <https://unpaywall.org/data-format>.

 There at least [two ways to simplify these list-columns](http://r4ds.had.co.nz/many-models.html#simplifying-list-columns).